the-turing-way/the-turing-way/book/content/rdm/fairprinciples.md

 You can use [FAIRsharing](https://fairsharing.org) as a lookup resource to identify and cite the metadata and/or identifier schemas, databases or repositories that exist for your data and discipline, for example, when creating a data management plan for a grant proposal or funded project;
 or when submitting a manuscript to a journal, to identify the recommended databases and repositories, as well as the standards they implement to ensure all relevant information about the data is collected at the source.
-FAIRsharing also operates under GOFAIR and the RDA, and is [widely adopted](https://fairsharing.org/communities) by publishers, funders, and other organizations; like any other FAIR-enabling resources, it will continue to evolve, better linking to DMP and FAIRness assessment tools, to better help you making data FAIR a reality.
+FAIRsharing also operates under GO FAIR and the RDA, and is [widely adopted](https://fairsharing.org/communities) by publishers, funders, and other organizations; like any other FAIR-enabling resources, it will continue to evolve, better linking to DMP and FAIRness assessment tools, to better help you making data FAIR a reality.